Terms and Conditions

-Deadline date – the deadline date is the same as the completion date.
+Deadline date - the deadline date is the same as the Completion date or Due date.

-Certificate/Qualification – is the accredited document that is issued to the trainee upon successfully completing all of the requirements for the qualification.
-Qualifications are within 5 to 30 days of the trainee having their last assessment graded.
+Certificate/Qualification - is the accredited document that is issued to the trainee upon successfully completing all of the requirements for the qualification.
+Qualifications are issued within 5 business days of the trainee having their last assessment graded.
 Certificates/Qualifications cannot be issued without a trainee having a Unique Student Identifier (USI).
-Exemption to this is if the trainee is undertaking training out of Australia with an overseas address.
+Exemption to this is if the trainee is undertaking training outside of Australia with an overseas address.

-Cancelled trainee – a trainee may have their status changed to cancelled for a number of reasons such as failed payments, exceeded their enrolment status or being in breach of NFI policies and procedures.
+Cancelled trainee - a trainee may have their status changed to cancelled or suspended for a number of reasons such as failed payments, exceeding their enrolment due date or being in breach of NFI policies and procedures.

-Completed trainee – this term refers to when a trainee has completed the required studies that they have enrolled into (this may be a full qualification or a statement of attainment).
+Completed trainee - this term refers to when a trainee has completed the required studies that they have enrolled into (this may result in a full qualification or a statement of attainment).

 USI - the Unique Student Identifier (USI) is a government issued number given to each trainee undertaking accredited training.
 A USI is to be created or retrieved by the trainee through the government website www.usi.gov.au.
 Trainees with a non-Australian address, ie. studying in non-Australian locations, are not required to supply a USI to NFI.

-Qualification Duration – Studies can be completed at your own pace and before any enrolment duration provided by NFI:
+Qualification Duration - Studies can be completed at a trainee’s own pace within the completion period advised by NFI to the student and earlier than any enrolment duration provided by NFI:

 Minimum Workshop Class Size - at their discretion, NFI require a minimum of 4 participants to run a workshop course.
 Should there be less than 4, an alternative course date will be offered to the participants enrolled or fees will be refunded or distance learning or online e-learning may be chosen.

-Assessments – upon successful completion of your studies or at the end of your enrolment period, the following conditions apply:
+Assessments - upon successful completion of studies or at the end of the enrolment period, the following conditions apply:

 - If the assessment tasks have been completed for a full qualification and you have been deemed competent for each assessment, you will receive a certificate and academic transcript.